junchen-deng/bioinformatics_workshop_2023/WorkshopP1.md

 NuclList                                # displays the list

 type(List1)
-dir(List1)       # dir() function returns all properties and methods of the specified object
+dir(List1)       # dir() function returns all attributes and methods of the specified object
 ```

 Objects in a list are numbered - each has an index position, **starting from 0**!